By Izzy Witts | September 25 2018

-At time of writing in the UK, seven our of every ten of adults has at least one social networking profile.
+At time of writing in the UK, almost eight out of every ten of adults has at least one social profile.
 But having a social media account is different to actively using your social media account.
-Social media platforms often talk about growth using the amount of new users each month as a growth metric.
-That’s great, but how many are actually engaged in the platform?
+Social platforms often talk about growth using the amount of new users each month as a growth metric.
+That’s great, but how many of those users are actually engaged?

-If you're in B2B you might have immediately discounted Instagram as something pretty that will not have much benefit on your inbound marketing strategy, never mind business growth.
+If you're in the B2B space, you might have immediately discounted Instagram as something pretty that won't have much impact on your inbound marketing strategy, never mind long-term business growth.
 Actually, despite LinkedIn having the largest B2B audience, it's Instagram that reportedly boasts the most engagement (remember that active users are the important ones).

-B2B brands get 20 x more engagement on Instagram than on LinkedIn
+B2B brands allegedly get 20 times more engagement on Instagram than on LinkedIn